-As at March 21, 2023, under the CPC Credit Facility, an aggregate amount of \$30.0 million is outstanding and Capstone has utilized \$37.7 million of letters of credit under the revolving loan facility.
-The debt matures on December 15, 2024 and includes rolling one-year term extension options, subject to lenders' approval.
+As at March 21, 2024, under the CPC Credit Facility, an aggregate amount of \$87.5 million is outstanding and Capstone has utilized \$23.1 million of letters of credit under the revolving loan facility.
+The debt matures on March 31, 2025 and includes rolling one-year term extension options, subject to lenders' approval.

-The collateral for the CPC Credit Facility is provided by the Capstone, CPC, and its material subsidiaries (with exception of certain subsidiaries, including previously encumbered project financed subsidiaries).
+The collateral for the CPC Credit Facility is provided by Capstone, CPC, and its material subsidiaries (with exception of certain subsidiaries, including previously encumbered project financed subsidiaries).
 Capstone provided a limited recourse guarantee, a securities pledge agreement and an assignment of indebtedness owed to Capstone by CPC.
 The CPC Credit Agreement contains terms, representations and warranties, covenants, indemnities, and events of default (including, without limitation, the change of control of CPC) that are customary for credit agreements of this nature.
 Financial covenants include a maximum total leverage ratio and a minimum debt service coverage ratio each calculated in accordance with the terms of the CPC Credit Agreement.